vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 lekhā which suggests the possibility that the daughter introduced in verse 7 is described further, and perhaps said to grow in beauty and lustre as the crescent moon; a comparison found in Kālidāsa’s description of the young Pārvatī in Kumārasambhava (1.25): dine dine sā parivardhamānā labdhodayā cāndrama sīva lekhā | pupos.a lāvaṇyamayān viśes.ā˜n jyotsnāntarān.īva kalāntarāṇi.
 It is not possible to determine whether one should divide lekhā mi ◦, lekhām i ◦, or lekhāmi ◦.

 Line 5 Verse 9 is relatively unproblematic.
 On the use of the term trisamu dranātha in pāda a see below, p.
-138. The sixth and seventh aks.aras of pāda b are very badly damaged, but we are fairly confident of the reading parip¯urṇa vr.ttah. .
+138. The sixth and seventh aks.aras of pāda b are very badly damaged, but we are fairly confident of the reading paripūrṇa vr.ttah. .
 The upadhmānīya can be made out on the left arm of the pa.
 The word may be taken as containing a (mild form of) śles.a, with a secondary meaning of ‘completely full and round’, which would be a suitable adjective to describe the moon (candra), aside from the meaning ‘of perfect conduct’, a description of Candragupta.

 The verb has been lost, but considerations of syntax and common sense (the presence of a fem. acc. sg. besides a masc. dat. sg.), aside from known historical facts (see below, p.
 138), strongly suggest a form of √ dā or a verb with the same meaning.
 This must almost certainly have been at the beginning of pāda c, since the second half of pāda d hardly has space for a verb, and contains instead in all probability an adjective describing Rudrasena, for which we propose gun. ākarāya.
 Aside from this verb, the illegible part of pāda c may have contained a geṇmasc. pl., the final syllable of which (nām) is still legible, depending on the following words adhipas and most probably meaning either ‘king’ or ‘man’.
 The alternative possibility, that ◦nām is to be interpreted as a fem. acc. sg. ending, a further qualification of the daughter, is most unlikely in view of the following adhipas.
 Since the geṇpl. must have taken up at least three syllables, 35 only two, at the very beginning of the pāda, remain for the verb.
 Hence our proposal dadau.

 Verse 10 must be regarded as completely lost, as far as the extraction of information, or even a single word, is concerned.
 The second aks.ara could be a ta (vowel uncertain), and two or three syllables after the li or lī which can with difficulty be made out there seems to be another ta (vowel again uncertain).

 Line 6 Verse 11 is again relatively well preserved.
 The sense seems clear; pāda c no doubt contained at least one more qualification or epithet of the king described in the first two pādas, as appears from the single aks.ara (syā) that can be read.
-It is plausible that the verb occurred at the end of pāda d, and the most obvious candidate is babh¯uva, as at the end of verse 7.
+It is plausible that the verb occurred at the end of pāda d, and the most obvious candidate is babhūva, as at the end of verse 7.

 It does not appear possible to say anything about the text of verse 12.
 The only point to be noted is that four or five syllables after the last legible aks.ara